[Workbench] Interface to list and untrash trashed collections

 All our pages are sorted on CreatedAt time and use the title (mostly) "Recent".
 So, I think it probably will not be confusing to the users.
 I am going to leave it as is for now and we can consider renaming it if there is such a feedback by others.
 Thanks.

-#32 Updated by Radhika Chippada about 1 month ago
+#32 Updated by Radhika Chippada 4 months ago

 - Status changed from Resolved to In Progress

 Branch 9587-trash-page @ f9ff1c5444f7030fa0b372446bd40d4feed203c8